ivangeevo/bwt-hc-tweaks/## CHANGELOG.md

 ## v1.2(dev)
 + Made the hemp plant block to drop loot when broken with a piston push
++ Made soul urns and moulds to be considered solid blocks and this makes them stay in place when hit by water blocks which in turn allows easy automation with a tube kiln setup.
 + Fixed hemp plant to also drop its top part loot when the bottom is broken
 + Changed(increased) the time it takes for a  Saw Block to break other blocks slightly in order to match the speed that's in retail BTW
 + Updated the mod to Fabric API 0.116.2, Fabric Loader 0.16.14 & BTWR Shared Library 0.55